Don’t have an account?

 Plasma components (e.g. fresh frozen plasma, cryoprecipitate and cryodepleted plasma) should be compatible with the ABO group of the recipient to avoid potential haemolysis caused by donor anti-A or anti-B.

-If an ABO incompatible plasma transfusion is given (e.g. group A patient receiving group O platelets), the patient may develop haemolysis and a positive direct antiglobulin test (DAT).
+If an ABO incompatible plasma transfusion is given (e.g. group B or AB patients receiving group A plasma), the patient may develop haemolysis and a positive direct antiglobulin test (DAT).
 This is of greater importance in children as they have lower levels of soluble A and B substance in their plasma.

 Plasma components of any RhD type can be given regardless to the RhD type of the recipient.
 RhD immunoglobulin is not required in these situations.